gr2m/github-project/CONTRIBUTING.md

    npm test
    ```

+Few notes

+- `npm test` runs all kind of tests.
+You can run the code tests in isolation with `npm run test:code`.
+Use `npm run` to see all available scripts.
+- If coverage drops, run `npm run coverage` to open a coverage report in your browser.
+- Make sure that update types in `index.d.ts` that reflect any features / fixes you might have implemented.

 ## Issues before pull requests

 Unless the change is trivial such as a type, please [open an issue first](https://github.com/gr2m/github-project/issues/new) before starting a pull request for a bug fix or a new feature.